layters/testshop/README.md

 A decentralized P2P (peer-to-peer) marketplace for [**Monero**](https://getmonero.org/) users (PoC)

 __Disclaimer: This is an experimental project that is not ready for production use.
-Use at your own discretion.
+Use at your own risk.
 Lastly, I have ended the bounty program as I am no longer working full-time so disregard all issues labelled "bounty".
 I will be working on this project on my own from now onwards.
 If you would like to help out go ahead and do so, but there won't be any compensation for your work.__